World's #1 finishing resource since 1989

 Durham, North Carolina

 A. I must first say that I am by no means an expert on tin ceilings.
 But I will tell you how I stripped and repainted a tin ceiling.
 First off, the panels were removed from another building and brought home.
 I then heat gunned a majority of the multiple layers of paint off.
-This was followed by a commercial stripper and steel wool [linked by editor to product info at Rockler].
+This was followed by a commercial stripper and 0000 steel wool [affil. link to info/product at Rockler].
 I then applied primer and a few coats of a metallic spray paint.
 The result is beautiful.
 Yes this was a lot of work.
 I must admit that my next ceiling for my kitchen will be bought new.

 I hope this information will help someone.
 Again, I do not claim this to be " The Right Way " but rather the approach that I took.